The BEST Traeger Smoked Pork Chops

 You can use your favorite dry rub or make them with something as easy as olive oil, salt, and fresh black peppercorns.
-There are many different ways to season pork chops, but I find that simple is usually best.
+There are many different ways to season pork chops, but just like our smoked brisket flat recipe, I find that simple is usually best.

-If you're a somewhat messy cook like I might be, just be sure to have plenty of paper towels on hand for keeping your work area nice and clean!
+If you’re a somewhat messy cook like I might be, just be sure to have plenty of paper towels on hand to keep your work area nice and clean!